deodie-dev/azure-func-app-sales-dashboard/README.md

 - Inserts and updates records in `tblDeals`, `tblDealActivities`, and `tblContactAutomations`.

 ### `util.py`
-- Utility functions, such as robust date parsing.
+- Utility functions, such as date parsing.

----

 ## Workflow Overview